 When you think of places with fortified walls, narrow cobblestone streets and stone buildings, you might automatically think of Europe.
 Add a dash of colonial flavour, and stir in some bistros and boutiques while you pepper it with French sounds.
 What you get is not France.
 It is Canada.
 True story.

 Although Canada is a young country, the Europeans settled here long before it became one.
 The French and the English battled on the banks of Saint Lawrence River centuries ago, each trying to make a mark on this new land.
 Today, you can roam the old battlefields where history was made.
 Most of them are now parks, much different from those days.

-Quebec City dates back to 1608 and it’s one of the oldest towns in North America.
+Quebec City dates back to 1608, and it’s one of the oldest towns in North America.
 Sitting on the banks of Saint Lawrence River, it keeps the secrets of the past and gives tourists something to talk about.
-Vieux-Quebec, or the Old Quebec in English, has the distinction of being the only fortified North American city north of Mexico.
+Vieux-Quebec, or the Old Quebec in English, is the only fortified North American city north of Mexico.
 It is also a UNESCO World Heritage site.

 The French explorer, Samuel de Champlain, arrived at the site of an abandoned settlement called Stadacona in 1608.
-About a century before that another French explorer, Jacques Cartier built a fort here in 1535.
+About a century before that, another French explorer, Jacques Cartier, built a fort here in 1535.
 Times were different then.
-Clashes with native tribes and harsh winters let to the site’s abandonment until de Champlain gave it another go.
+Clashes with native tribes and harsh winters led to the site’s abandonment until de Champlain gave it another go.

 As the French built their stronghold and clashed with the English, Quebec City grew into the heart of the Francophone culture.
 Today, this is the capital of the Province of Quebec and Canada’s little piece of Europe.

 Quebec City itinerary